-If there is a MSA Unavailability failure, liquidated damages for other SLA failures do not apply.
+If there is a MSA unavailability failure, liquidated damages for other SLA failures do not apply.
 MSA Unavailability failure damages are calculated based on the number of subscribers in each failed MSA.
 Other SLA failure damages are calculated on the entire number of subscribers in that month.

 Note 4 - Termination